cjohansen/cjohansen-no/resources/tech/optimized-optimus-asset-paths-clojurescript.md

   (preferred-path path))
 ```

-From a ClojureScript namespace, require and use the macro:
+From a ClojureScript namespace, require and use the macro (make sure that
+optimus is on the classpath of the process compiling ClojureScript - e.g. your
+build process, your figwheel server, etc):

 ```clj
 (ns myapp.core